Last Updated on July 12, 2021 by queenie mak

-Ubud is a laidback traditional Balinese town full of culture, rice fields, and palm trees in Bali, Indonesia.
-With a focus on arts and crafts, you will find many handmade products like wood craving, antiques and textiles that are great to bring home as souvenirs.
-And if you explore areas just outside of Ubud, you will find majestic waterfalls and sacred temples.
-It is totally possible to see all the best attractions in Ubud in 2 days!
+Ubud is a laidback traditional Balinese town full of culture, rice fields, and palm trees in central Bali, Indonesia.
+With a focus on arts and crafts, you will find many handmade products like wood carvings, antiques and textiles that are great to bring home as souvenirs.

-I’ve been to Ubud several times as a solo traveller and each time I find different things to do.
-I particularly like the vibe of Ubud; the atmosphere is rather peaceful and zen.
-It is much more laid back than other areas in Bali.
-And it has some of the best spas and yoga retreats in Bali.
+The quaint town of Ubud is zen, peaceful and tranquil.
+It has some of the best spas and yoga retreats in Bali.
 Because Ubud is so different from other parts of Bali like Seminyak, Canggu or Uluwatu, it is definitely worth exploring.

 RELATED POST – My Ultimate Bali 10 Day Itinerary for First Timers